Upper-level courses

 Basic trial techniques taught through student performances of role play exercises followed by critique.
 The greater part of the course is devoted to mastering the major trial skills in isolation: direct and cross examination, introduction of exhibits, impeachment, expert witnesses, opening and closing statements.
 This culminates in a full simulated criminal or civil jury trial in which these skills are applied.
 Meets the professional skills requirement.

-Notes: Notes: Meets the Experiential Learning Requirement as a simulation course.
-Limited to 12 graduating students (December, May or August of current academic year).
+Notes: Meets the Experiential Learning Requirement as a simulation course.
+Limited to 12 students.
+Priority will be given to graduating students.
+(December, May, or August of the current academic year.)

 Trusts and Decedents' Estates